-- Answer questions on e-discovery matters in writing in a clear, concise manner. - Analyze weekly review questions in small groups and then present their analyses. - Assess and practically address E-Discovery issues conclusions/recommendations on Moodle. - Through a series of in-class activities and testing, demonstrate an understanding of: - the Electronic Discovery Reference Model and The Sedona Principles; - $\circ~$ the process and importance of document collection, document spoliation and the ever-increasing sources of electronic documents. - Conduct searches and database modifications based on mock client e-discovery needs.
+- 1. Answer questions on e-discovery matters in writing in a clear, concise manner. - 2.
+Analyse weekly review questions in small groups and then present the groups. - 3.
+Assess and practically address E-Discovery issues conclusions/recommendations on eLearn. - 4.
+Through a series of in-class activities and testing, demonstrate an understanding of: - a. the Electronic Discovery Reference Model and The Sedona Principles;

+b. the process and importance of document collection, document spoliation and the everincreasing sources of electronic documents.

-- Work in groups to: - o determine and prepare the most appropriate e-discovery layouts based on a mock database; - o research, analyze, interpret and share information relating to e-discovery - Discuss the role of E-Discovery in today's legal system
+- 5. Conduct searches and database modifications based on mock client e-discovery needs. - 6.
+Work in groups to: - a. determine and prepare the most appropriate e-discovery layouts based on a mock database; - b. research, analyze, interpret and share information relating to e-discovery - 7.
+Discuss the role of E-Discovery in today's legal system